Get a free demo

 As previously mentioned, customers feel closer to a brand where they feel special.
 The best way to make a customer feel special is to recommend products or services that the customer is interested in.

 Customers will know what they are looking for more than the other industries in the online travel industry.
 Therefore, if a customer is looking for hotels in Venice, the website must show precisely what they searched.
 Showing a different city would not make the customer satisfied with their experience on the website.
-Therefore, using Personalised Search has an essential role in keeping the customer on the website and helping them find what they need.
+Therefore, using Search & Discovery has an essential role in keeping the customer on the website and helping them find what they need.

 3. Adding customer reviews